ottoo/TreTrafficBackend/README.md

 npm install
 ```

-To run the server and watch for changes (need to have nodemon installed), run
+To run the server and watch for changes (you need to have nodemon installed), run

 ```
 npm run server:watch